dmacguigan/PhenoDelimit/README.md

 clumpp_prep(wd=wd, data=data, n.groups=n.groups, model.numbers=model.numbers, models=models, perc.var=perc.var, scale=scale, center=center)
 ```
 ## step 2: run CLUMPP, must be done externally
 Use CLUMPP to compare discriminant analysis assignment probabilities to each delimitation model.
-CLUMPP calculates `<H'>`, a matrix pairwise similarity metric bounded between 0 and 1.
+CLUMPP calculates `H'`, a matrix pairwise similarity metric bounded between 0 and 1.
 A value of 1 indicates a perfect match between two matrices.
-See [this paper in Bioinformatics](https://academic.oup.com/bioinformatics/article/23/14/1801/188285) for more info.
-Note that `<H'>` is called `<G'>` in this paper.
+See [this paper in Bioinformatics](https://academic.oup.com/bioinformatics/article/23/14/1801/188285) for more info about the CLUMPP algorithm.
+Note that `H'` is called `G'` in this paper.

+In this analysis, we provide CLUMPP with two matrices.
+First, a matrix where each individual is assigned with probability 1.0 to a group based on the delimitation model.
+Second, a matrix of discriminant analysis individual assignment probabilities using groups defined by K-means clustering.
+By comparing the two matrices with CLUMPP, we can determine which delimitation model is the best match to K-means clusters, indicative of real group differences in the data.

 You can use run_CLUMPP.sh in "PhenoDelimit/example/CLUMPP" to run CLUMPP on all files in a directory.